mikebranstein/speech-workshop-instructions/src/chapters/chapter4.md

 <img src="images/chapter4/test5.png" class="img-override" />

-You should notice several mis-interpretations, as the CSS had trouble with:
+You should notice several mis-interpretations, as the STT had trouble with:
 - Pikachu
 - Meowth
 - Jigglypuff
 - Wink at me

-What's interesting is that aside from the Pokemon names, the CSS did a pretty good job.
+What's interesting is that aside from the Pokemon names, the STT did a pretty good job.
 It got confused a bit about winking, but perhaps I didn't annunciate very well in the test files.
 We'll see later on.

 Another thing to note is our testing data set is *SMALL*.
 Really small.
 In fact, there are only ~30 words in the entire data set.
 That's really too small, and for each word missed, we add ~3% word error rate.
 In a production system, we'd want hundreds of utterances, and thousands of words in a testing data set.
 So, keep that in mind for future endeavors.